zcai2672/apigee-edgemicro-docker/README.md

       ```

-11. Create Kubernetes microgateway pod
+11. Create Kubernetes microgateway pods.

+    Open mgw-pod-first.yaml and mgw-pod-second.yaml.
-    Update the placeholder for'image' member to point to the correct docker container registry location (In Step 8) for file mgw-pod-first.yaml and mgw-pod-second.yaml files.
+    Update the placeholder for the 'image' member to point to the correct docker container registry location (In Step 8) for file mgw-pod-first.yaml and mgw-pod-second.yaml files.

      If you are using Docker hub, make sure you are logged in